 Initiation

-Distribute application and initial impact assessment to Indigenous Nations for review and follow-up
+Distribute application and initial impact assessment to First Nations for review and follow-up

 -